NickColley/design-of-forms/src/evolving-a-design/the-layout-and-style-of-the-form/index.md

 <figure>

-![Two examples of the same description list which reads: " Education : Defence personnel, DP.
+![Two examples of the same description list which reads: “ Education : Defence personnel, DP.
 Electoral Registration, EG.
 Electricity, Ministry of Fuel and Power, TT.
 Enigration, OF(EC).
 Enpire Parliamentary Union, IF.
 Engineers, EP.
-First example connects the full word with it's abbreviation using dotted lines.
+First example connects the full word with it’s abbreviation using dotted lines.
-Second example uses spacing to connect the two instead."]({{ page.url }}16.jpg)
+Second example uses spacing to connect the two instead.”]({{ page.url }}16.jpg)

 <figcaption>
 A subject, name index, or contents list of this kind does not require rows of dotted lines to guide the eye from the first to the second column.
 A space left after every third line avoids the distracting effect of dots and serves as a more effective guide for the eye.
 When there is insufficient room to provide the blank space, a line drawn after every third line of print will serve the same purpose